qnope/MAN/README.md

 The `ContextsAndArgs...` represents all the arguments that the Runnable will take.

-* Contexts mean arguments that lives on the thread on which the Runnable will be run.
+* Contexts mean arguments that live on the thread on which the Runnable will be running.
-* Args mean the argument that you will directly pass to the runnable when you call launch.
+* Args mean the argument that you will directly pass to the `Runnable` when you call launch.

 ## ThreadPool
 ### Introduction